activestate Svelte Themes

 SSR

-When using LiveStores in an SSR context, it is very important to call reset() before or after rendering, to clear the stores and avoid any data leakage between requests.
+When using ActiveState in a Server-Side Rendering (SSR) context, the server-side JavaScript process is usually shared between requests.
+Therefore, it's important to call reset() before or after rendering to clear the state and avoid data leakage between requests:

 reset()